IABTechLab/uid2-examples/publisher/standard/README.md

 # UID2 Publisher Integration Example (Standard)

-This example demonstrates how a content publisher can work with UID2 services and UID2 JavaScript SDK to implement the standard UID2 publisher integration workflow (XREF).
+This example demonstrates how a content publisher can use the UID2 services and the [Client-Side Identity JavaScript SDK](../uid2docs/blob/main/api/v1/sdks/client-side-identity-v1.md), also known as the UID2 SDK, to implement the [standard UID2 publisher integration workflow](../uid2docs/blob/main/api/v1/guides/publisher-client-side.md).

-While the server side of the example application is implemented in JavaScript using node.js, it is not a requirement.
-The server side can be implemented using any technology of your choice, and you can use the example application as a reference of the functionality that needs to be implemented.
+>NOTE: While the server side of the example application is implemented in JavaScript using node.js, it is not a requirement.
+You can use any technology of your choice and refer to the example application for the functionality that needs to be implemented.

-## Building and Running the Example
+## Build the Example Application

-The easiest way to trying the example is to rely on docker:
+The easiest way to try the example is to use the following docker build command:

 ```
 docker build . -t uid2-publisher-standard